JackRyan1989/neuroFlowUserStories/README.md

 # neuroFlowUserStories
 Display an audio collection to the user.
-Built primarily in React.
+Built in React.

 Goal of the application: